mnvaidya/iStick/README.md

 ## Smart Stick for visually impaired people using IOT

-As the name suggests, this smart stick is a device for the visually impaired to guide the user on his way by avoiding the chances to collide with the obstacles.
+This smart stick is a device for the visually impaired to guide the user on his way by avoiding the chances to collide with the obstacles.

 ### Components Used-
 #### Arduino